-NUR 4040 MATERNAL CHILD NURSING
+NUR 4040 MATERNAL CHILD NURSING 7 credits

 Nursing care of women, newborns, infants, children, and families during childbearing and childrearing stages is described.
 Healthy transitions and physical alterations occurring from conception through adolescence are examined.
 The health needs of the family are discussed in terms of major morbidity/mortality risks and contemporary issues.
-This experience will integrate clinical experiences in a variety of acute and community clinical settings to build on theories of growth and development, pathophysiology, evidence-based practice.
-(Class 4 s.h., Clinical 3 s.h.)
-Prerequisites: NUR major only, NUR 3000, NUR 3010, NUR 3040, NUR 3110, NUR 3060, NUR 3070, NUR 4020, NUR 4060, NUR 4070
+This experience will integrate clinical experiences in a variety of acute and community clinical settings to build on theories of growth and development, pathophysiology, and evidence-based practice.
+(Class 4 credits, Clinical 3 credits) Prerequisites: NUR major only, NUR 3000, NUR 3010, NUR 3040, NUR 3110, NUR 3060, NUR 3070, NUR 4020, NUR 4060, NUR 4070